Father of cystic fibrosis patient plans concert, silent auction for Children’s

 A week after Edison Hopper was born last year, he was diagnosed with cystic fibrosis (CF).
-He has been treated at Children’s Hospitals and Clinics of Minnesota ever since.
+He has been treated at Children’s Minnesota ever since.
 It was a diagnosis that will forever impact the Hopper family.
 Parents Charlie and Becky have not only accepted it but also pledged to help other kids like Edison and all kids cared for by Children’s.

 CF is a life-threatening genetic disease that primarily affects the lungs and digestive system.
 A defective gene and its protein product cause the body to produce unusually thick, sticky mucus.
 It clogs the lungs and leads to life-threatening lung infections, as well as obstructs the pancreas and stops natural enzymes from helping the body break down food and absorb vital nutrients.

 After Becky became pregnant with Edison, she learned she was a CF carrier.
 As a result, Charlie was tested and also found to be a carrier.
 When both parents are carriers, children have a 1-in-4 chance of having CF. It wasn’t until after Edison was born that they learned his diagnosis.

 “Emotionally, it was difficult after Edison was born, but we got to a point where everything leveled out, and it got easier and easier.
 We don’t know any different,” Hopper said.

 Edison receives daily treatment.
 He takes 40,000 units of enzymes with every meal to help him maintain body weight, Hopper said.
 He uses a nebulizer twice a day and wears a vest during treatment to help loosen the mucus in his lungs.